GreenSqu1rrel/GreenSqu1rrel/README.md

 - 👀 I’m interested in Coding LOL
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me greensquirrel@cord.at
+- 📫 How to reach me greensquirrel@tuta.io

 <!---
 GreenSqu1rrel/GreenSqu1rrel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.